 Mr. Lever is a member of the secret police known as the Sunstein agents.
 He’s after Indigo and Staley.
 But at the end of the story, his pursuit of the space men as well as his own immortality takes a bizarre twist.
 It’s the kind of thing that can only happen in science fiction or horror stories.

 Suffice it to say justice was served upon one Mr. Lever.
 And the overarching idea comes through that concepts like individual freedom are bigger than any one individual.

-I wrote a brief review of Gaiastan on Amazon and gave it a three star rating.
+I wrote a brief review of Gaiastan, and I gave the book a three star rating.
 It deserves better than that, but I didn’t quite feel comfortable giving it four stars.